idvorkin/idvorkin.github.io/_td/nvim.md

 I don't like LUA, I really don't.
 Luckily, I can mostly use ChatGPT to translate my code to Lua successfull.y Now that I'm over the initial hump, maybe I'll even come to terms with it's nice features.

+If I'm being honest though,  LUA is better then vimscript, once I stop whining about LUA, I'll get used to it and find some portable stuf

 ### Terminal/Shell Differences

 ### Prettier UX doesn't work well under Mosh (need to use SSH)